 Discover the nuts and bolts of our scholarship and internship program—a/k/a how it works and how it could work for you.
 We’re heavily invested in equipping the students of today for the jobs of tomorrow.
 So go ahead, take the next step and learn more about our program.

 Monroe-Brown Scholarship and Internship applications is currently open.

 The Monroe-Brown Foundation Scholarship and Internship is open to all in-coming juniors, seniors or graduate students who will be full-time students during the fall of the year in which they’re applying.
-Students must attend Kalamazoo College, Western Michigan University, Davenport University (Kalamazoo campus only), Michigan State University, University of Michigan and Kalamazoo Valley Community College (second-year students).
+Students must attend Kalamazoo College, Western Michigan University, Kalamazoo Valley Community College (second-year students), Davenport University (Kalamazoo campus only), Michigan State University and the University of Michigan.
 Students attending Michigan State University and the University of Michigan must have graduated from a high school located in Kalamazoo County.

 Students attending Michigan State University or University of Michigan must have graduated from:

 - Loy Norrix High School

 - Mattawan High School

 - Reformed Heritage Christian School